world-federation-of-advertisers/cross-media-measurement/docs/gke/duchy-deployment.md

     You should see log like "Successfully pushed Docker image to gcr.io/halo-worker1- demo/setup/push-spanner-schema:latest".

-    Or you can run

-    ```shell
-    bazel query 'kind("container_push", //src/main/docker:all)' | xargs -n 1 -o \
-      bazel run -c opt --define container_registry=gcr.io --define \
-      image_repo_prefix=halo-kingdom-demo
-    ```

     Tip: If you're using [Hybrid Development](../building.md#hybrid-development)
     for containerized builds, replace `bazel run` with `tools/bazel-container-run`.

-    The above command builds and pushes all halo binaries one by one.
-You should see logs like "Successfully pushed Docker image to gcr.io/halo-kingdom- demo/something" multiple times.

     If you see an `UNAUTHORIZED` error, run the following command and retry.